 You can use the Ansoff Matrix as a strategic framework to understand what growth strategy is more suited based on the market context.
-Developed by mathematician and business manager Igor Ansoff, it assumes a growth strategy can be derived by whether the market is new or existing, and the product is new or existing.
+Developed by mathematician and business manager Igor Ansoff, it assumes a growth strategy can be derived from whether the market is new or existing, and whether the product is new or existing.

 Ansoff matrix in a nutshell

 According to the Ansoff matrix, you can evaluate a growth strategy based on whether you’re trying to grow in an existing market with an existing product (market penetration).

 In a market penetration scenario, the company grows by leveraging its existing products, thus trying to increase its market share in its current market.

-In this scenario, the company is not trying to expand the boundaries of its market, rather increase its presence on that market.
+In this scenario, the company is not trying to expand the boundaries of its market, but rather to increase its presence in that market.

 Market penetration case study